CircuitProject/Circuit-Project/README.md

 [![Build Status](https://travis-ci.org/CircuitProject/Circuit-Project.svg?branch=master)](https://travis-ci.org/CircuitProject/Circuit-Project) [![GitHub version](https://badge.fury.io/gh/CIRCUIT-Project%2FCIRCUIT.svg)](https://badge.fury.io/gh/CIRCUIT-Project%2FCIRCUIT)

-CIRCUIT is an open source crypto-currency focused on fast private transactions using the Zerocoin protocol, with low transaction fees & environmental footprint.
-It utilizes the first ever anonymous proof of stake protocol, called zPoS, combined with regular PoS and masternodes for securing its network. zPoS incentivises using the privacy features available in CIRCUIT by granting a higher block reward for zPoS over regular PoS and masternodes.
-In practice CIRCUIT has between 4 to 10 times higher use of it's privacy features in comparison to other coins that combine public and private transactions.
-This is thanks to innovations like zPoS and integrating the Zerocoin protocol into light/mobile wallets, allowing for a complete and lightweight privacy protocol that can be used on the go.
-As well as security improvements like [deterministic generation of zCRCT for easy backups.](https://www.reddit.com/r/circuit/comments/8gbjf7/how_to_use_deterministic_zerocoin_generation/)
+CIRCUIT is an innovative cryptocurrency geared towards the fanatics and supporters of the competitive racing industry.
+Utilizing the PIVX protocol, it utilizes the first ever anonymous proof-of-stake protocol, named zPoS, combined with regular PoS and masternode technology for securing its network.
+ZPoS incentivizes using the privacy feature by granting higher block rewards over regular PoS and masternodes.
+In reality, CIRCUIT has between 4 to 10 times higher use of its privacy feautres in comparison to other digital currencies that combine public and private transactions.
+With this innovation, integrating the technology into mobile wallets allows for a complete and lightweight privacy protocol that can be used worldwide.

-The goal of CIRCUIT is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
-- Anonymized transactions & consensus using the [_Zerocoin Protocol_](http://www.circuit.org/zcrct) and [zPoS](https://circuit.org/zpos/).
-- light/mobile wallet privacy using the [Zerocoin Light Node Protocol](https://circuit.org/wp-content/uploads/2018/11/Zerocoin_Light_Node_Protocol.pdf)
-- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
-- Decentralized blockchain voting utilizing Masternode technology to form a DAO.
-The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.
+CIRCUIT utilizes the proof-of-stake protocol with the enhancement of masternode technology with nearly zero transaction fees.

+The mission of CIRCUIT is to reach world-wide adoption specifically focusing on the competitive racing audiences.

-More information at [circuit.org](http://www.circuit.org) Visit our ANN thread at [BitcoinTalk](http://www.bitcointalk.org/index.php?topic=1262920)
+More information can be found at the official CIRCUIT website, https://www.circuit-society.io.
+Visit our ANN thread at https://bitcointalk.org/index.php?topic=5164625

 ### Coin Specs
 <table>